SidneyPrimas/Distributed_Systems_MIT/README.md

 I built the system as part of MIT’s 2016 Distributed System course ([6.824](http://nil.csail.mit.edu/6.824/2016/index.html)).
 The course is (in)famous for being one of (if not the most) demanding CS course at MIT.

 My code is in the below directories.
-Other directories include supporting libraries, and obsolete skeleton code from past projects.
+Other directories include supporting libraries.
 ```
 src/raft
 src/kvraft